Seagate/cortx/doc/CortxMotrQuickStart.md

 ## Building the CORTX source code

 1. Build and install necessaries dependencies
+   * Ensure epel-release has been installed

+   `$ sudo yum install epel-release`

    * To install all dependent packages like lustre, pip, etc.

     `$ sudo ./scripts/install-build-deps`